 Ken created a HEMA study group in 2009, the Seven Swords Guild (organizing classes on Joint Base Lewis-McChord).
 As an understanding of the underlying fundamentals and principles began to emerge out of this study group, Ken opened his own school of HEMA in Lakewood, Washington, in May of 2014; the “Seven Swords Academy”, a school of Historical European Martial Arts and Swordsmanship.
-In August of 2016, Ken joined forces, over beer, with Karri Rahkonen (Instructor of Ko Hokuo Ryu Jujitsu) and Kye Brown (Instructor of HNK Hybrid Combatives), to bring their vision of a “College of Martial Arts” to reality with the founding of “Warrior Life Center” in South Tacoma, Washington, where the Seven Swords Academy continues to flourish as part of a cross-cultural integration of martial arts.
-This integrated approach to practical application of the Art and Science that is HEMA is one that will correct all of your misconceptions, reveal the reasons behind what you are trying to do, study and learn, improve every aspect of your own praxis, and allows him to spread his passion for the Art like a disease.
+In August of 2016, Ken joined forces, over beer, with Karri Rahkonen (Instructor of Ko Hokuo Ryu Jujitsu), to bring a vision of a “College of Martial Arts” to reality with the founding of “Warrior Life Center” in South Tacoma, Washington, where the Seven Swords Academy continues to flourish as part of a cross-cultural integration of martial arts.
+This integrated approach to practical application of the Art and Science that is HEMA is one that will correct all of your misconceptions, reveal the reasons behind what you are trying to do, study and learn, improve every aspect of your own praxis, and allows him to spread his passion for the Art.